Skip to Content

 Advances in ruminant nutrition is one of the MVM courses for postgraduate veterinarians which is taught online via distance learning and led by a recognised international expert in the field.

 The course is supported by the latest research and reviews to challenge veterinarians with in-depth, relevant continuing education.
 Course materials include a printed guide to your reading and assessment which integrates online learning activities such as discussions, quizzes, lessons, library searches, critical evaluation and exercises for self-assessment with reading materials and personal study tasks.

-Highlights of the advances in ruminant nutrition course include: lecturer authored course notes, the opportunity to attend real time webinars with Ian in each module and a student orientated contact course with guest lecturers.
+Highlights of the advances in ruminant nutrition course include: lecturer authored course notes, the opportunity to attend real time webinars with Ian in each module and a student orientated contact course.
 Join Ian for an in-depth, interactive study of Ruminant Nutrition.